panglesd/slipshow/docs/custom-scripts.rst

    );
    ```

-And here we have it: An easy to write script that allows Slipshow to cancel its
+That's all there is to it!
+An easy to write script that allows Slipshow to undo its changes!
-side-effects!
 The API available via ``slip`` allows more than just setting
-style, you can find the full API in :doc:`the reference <actions-api>`.
-And in
+styles.
+You can find the full API in :doc:`the reference <actions-api>`.
-case you want to do something that is not in the API, you have an escape hatch!
+If you want to do something that is not in the API, you have an escape hatch!
-The function ``slip.onUndo`` allows you to register your own undo function.
-For
+The function ``slip.onUndo`` allows you to register your own ``undo`` function, for
 instance:

 .. slipshow-example::